Timothy W. Corson, PhD

 Working with Dr. Craig M. Crews, he explored the mechanism of the potent natural product triptolide, developed a novel approach to target HIV, and worked on techniques for targeted protein degradation.
 Since starting his own laboratory in 2010, he has brought chemical biology approaches to bear on problems in ophthalmology, pursuing KIF14 as a therapeutic target in retinoblastoma and beyond and undertaking mechanistic and therapeutic studies of antiangiogenic natural products.

 He has identified two novel protein targets for blocking neovascularization in eye diseases like wet age-related macular degeneration, and has discovered novel lead therapeutic compounds covered by multiple patent applications.
-He has authored nearly 50 publications.
+He has authored over 50 publications.
 Dr. Corson’s lab is funded by the Retina Research Foundation, the Indiana CTSI, and an NIH/NEI R01, and has been supported by grants from the International Retinal Research Foundation, the Showalter Research Trust, the BrightFocus Foundation, and St. Baldrick’s Foundation.

 Other previous honors include the Alcon Research Institute Young Investigator Award, a KL2 career development award from NIH/NCATS, and the Watanabe Translational Scholar Award from the Indiana CTSI.